Works in a hallway. Zero equipment.

 Your torso needs to be locked in before your legs can produce real power.
 If your core isn't braced, every jump and every sprint leaks force through your midsection.
 This circuit turns your stabilizers on so the glute bridge and everything after it actually works the way it's supposed to.

-3.Single-Leg Glute Bridge
+4.Single-Leg Glute Bridge w/ Band

 1 × 8/side

+Put a resistance band just above both knees (if you have one — and you should, this is your single most important piece of warm-up gear).
 Lie on your back.
 Bend one knee and put that foot flat on the floor close to your butt.
 Pull your other knee up toward your chest and hold it there — keep it off the ground the whole set.
 Now drive your heel into the floor, squeeze your butt as hard as you can, and lift your hips up until your body makes a straight line from your knee to your shoulder.
+At the top, push your knees apart against the band.
 Hold the top for 1 full second — count it out loud if you need to.
 Lower slowly.
-Don’t let your hips drop to one side or your lower back do the work.
 You should feel this entirely in your butt cheek, not your back.

-4.World's Greatest Stretch
+6.World's Greatest Stretch

 1 × 4/side